lguerdan/Software-Engineering/readme.md

 BACK END

-* The server shall
+* The server shall select courses for a requested major or minor based off of prerequisites and tags.
 * The server shall deliver a list of courses for a major or minor in JSON upon request.
-* The server shall
+* The server shall use the course GUID and JSON prerequisites list to determine prerequisites.
-* The server shall
+* The server shall ???
-* The server shall
+* The server shall ???

 ### Application Architecture